lm3nitro/Projects/Network Traffic Analysis/SiLK/SiLK.md

 ## Downloading

-Now that the the prerequisites were installed, I tcould install Silk.
+Now that the the prerequisites were installed, I tcould install SiLK.
 I downloaded it into the /tmp directory:

 ```
 wget https://tools.netsa.cert.org/releases/silk-3.19.1.tar.gz